nullsym/FPC/README.md

 To-do list
 ------------------
+* Add unit tests for lib/fpc.py
+* Add a calculator
+* Fix the header and footer on the website

 * Add what to do (lib/fpc.py) when the user hasn't configured settings.ini properly
-* Fix the header and footer on the website
-* Fix www/db/populate so it can populate data for previous years
 * Allow adding comments from the website
-* Add a calculator
-* Add unit tests for lib/fpc.py
-* Add column in website that specifies the cost per kWh
-* Create a snap package